-What does Looking Down the Cross mean?
+What do you think Looking Down the Cross means?

 Megadeth: Looking Down the Cross Meaning